Man caught on camera breaking into business in Baytown

 The business owner says the suspect was caught on his Ring device breaking into his business.

-The video shows the suspect, wearing a Snoopy t-shirt, starring into the camera as he struggled to open the door with a bolt cutter.
+The video shows the suspect, wearing a Snoopy t-shirt, staring into the camera as he struggled to open the door with a bolt cutter.

 The owner told Eyewitness News that the camera device alerted him as soon as the suspect stepped onto his property.